13 Fun Things to Do in Wilmington, Delaware

 Wandering the church’s burial ground, it’s fascinating to see the graves of local and national politicians as well as Revolutionary War and Civil War veterans.

-See a show at Grand Opera House
+See a show at The Grand Opera House

 Explore Winterthur Museum and Garden

-Horse sculpture beside a pool surrounded by a purple flowering plant
+Horse sculpture beside a pool surrounded by a purple flowering plant.

 Reflecting pool at Winterthur